 Foreword

-This first issuance of a stand-alone Global Precious Metals Code represents an important step in market development.
-The Code initially written in 2017, and subsequently revised in 2022, sets out the standards and best practice expected from participants in the global Over the Counter (OTC) wholesale market for Precious Metals.
+The Global Precious Metals Code sets out the standards and best practice expected from participants in the global Over The Counter (OTC) wholesale market for Precious Metals.
 As well as market conventions, the Code covers the principles that should be adopted by Market Participants including ethics, compliance, governance and risk management, as well as pre-trade, execution and post-trade business conduct.

 Such Codes are important contributors to developing and establishing the trust on which markets depend.
 This trust is critical to the maintenance of an effective, fair and transparent market where high standards of behaviour are the norm.